 Cricket Farming: Not What You Might Think!

-Being passionate about protecting this beautiful planet and all its life forms, it’s incredibly important to us that Grilo crickets are cared for and harvested in an ethical and humane way.
-That’s why we choose to source our crickets from Entomo Farms, a family owned business located in Ontario, Canada and the only supplier of organic crickets in the world.
+Being passionate about protecting this beautiful planet and all its life forms, it’s incredibly important to us that the crickets are cared for and harvested in an ethical and humane way.
+That’s why we choose to source our crickets from Entomo Farms, a family owned business located in Ontario, Canada and the only supplier of organic cricket powder (or cricket flour) in the world.

 Cricket eggs – initial stage of cricket farming

-Like you, we were incredibly curious to see what life looks like for our favourite protein-heavy insects, so the Grilo team paid a visit back in October 2017.
-The farm was founded by three brothers, one being Darren Goldin (vice president of farming operations), who kindly played tour guide for the day.
+Like you, we were incredibly curious to see what life looks like for our favourite protein-heavy and highly nutritious insects (learn why you should start eating bugs here!), so the Grilo team paid a visit back in October 2017.
+The cricket farm was founded by three brothers, one being Darren Goldin (vice president of farming operations), who kindly played tour guide for the day.

 Learning from very close how crickets live in the cricket condos

-Darren and his brothers created Entomo Farms because they saw producing insect protein as a concrete and practical way of responding to the global food, water and natural resource crisis that’s hot on our heels.
-This genuine altruistic sentiment mirrors our own, and is another key reason we source our cricket power from Entomo farms.
+Darren and his brothers created Entomo Farms because they saw producing edible insects and insect protein as a concrete and practical way of responding to the global food, water and natural resource crisis that’s hot on our heels.
+This genuine altruistic sentiment mirrors our own, and is another key reason we source our organic cricket powder from Entomo farms.